FourThievesVinegar/solderless-microlab/docs/operation.md

-# Using the Microlab
+# Operating the Microlab

 ## Setting it up

 This section describes how to assemble a complete but disassembled Microlab.
-If you need to build one from scratch, see: [assembly.md](assembly.md)
+If you need to build one from scratch, see: [assembly.md](assembly.md) and the docs for the various major components

 **TODO: instructions for this and other sections:**
 - Assembly of modules and Reactor Unit housing.
 - Setup of heating and cooling
+- Adding water to the Temperature Control Unit
+- Plugging everything in

 ## Running recipes

+## Troubleshooting

 ## Writing recipes

-## Troubleshooting
+**TODO: Move to its own document**